gregbuehler/keyhook/README.md

-windows-ll-keylogger
+keyhook
 ====================

-A low level keyboard logger with a status tray icon.
+A low level keyboard hook with a status tray icon.
 Template for building utilities that hook on keyboard inputs.